eth-educators/eth-docker/SETUP.md

 > which this project does not use.

 Then, adjust the contents of `.env`.
 On Ubuntu Linux, you can run `nano .env`.
-- Set the `GRAFFITI` string if you want a POAP or just a specific string
 - If you are on Linux, **adjust `LOCAL_UID` to the UID of the logged-in user**.
 `echo $UID` will show it to you.
 It is highly recommended to run as a non-root user on Linux.
 On [Debian](https://devconnected.com/how-to-add-a-user-to-sudoers-on-debian-10-buster/)